MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

 ms.custom: devx-track-azurecli, devx-track-extended-java, devx-track-java, devx-track-javaee, devx-track-javaee-was-vm, devx-track-javaee-was, devx-track-javaee-websphere, migration-java
 ---

-# Tutorial: Manually install IBM WebSphere Application Server Network Deployment traditional on Azure Virtual Machines
+# Tutorial: Manually install IBM WebSphere Application Server Network Deployment traditional on Azure virtual machines

-This tutorial shows you how to install traditional IBM WebSphere Application Server (WAS) Network Deployment and configure a WAS cluster on Azure Virtual Machines (VMs) on GNU/Linux.
+This tutorial shows you how to install IBM WebSphere Application Server (WAS) Network Deployment traditional and configure a WAS cluster on Azure virtual machines (VMs) on GNU/Linux.

 In this tutorial, you learn how to:

 > [!div class="checklist"]
+>
 > - Create a custom virtual network and create the VMs within the network.
-> - Install WebSphere Application Server Network Deployment traditional (V9 or V8.5) on the VMs by using the graphical interface manually.
+> - Manually install WebSphere Application Server Network Deployment traditional (V9 or V8.5) on the VMs by using the graphical interface.
 > - Configure a WAS cluster by using the Profile Management Tool.
-> - Deploy and run a Java EE application in the cluster.
+> - Deploy and run a Java Platform Enterprise Edition (Java EE) application in the cluster.
 > - Expose the application to the public internet via Azure Application Gateway.
 > - Validate the successful configuration.

-If you prefer a fully automated solution that does all of these steps on your behalf on GNU/Linux VMs, directly from the Azure portal, see [Deploy WebSphere Application Server (traditional) Cluster on Azure Virtual Machines](../ee/traditional-websphere-application-server-virtual-machines.md).
-A less automated, but still accelerated option is to skip the steps of installing JDK and WebSphere on the operating system by using a preconfigured Red Hat Linux base image.
-You can find these offers in Azure Marketplace with a [query for "WebSphere Application Server image 9.0.5.x"](https://aka.ms/was-vm-base-images).
+If you prefer a fully automated solution that does all of these steps on your behalf on GNU/Linux VMs, directly from the Azure portal, see [Deploy a WebSphere Application Server (traditional) cluster on Azure virtual machines](../ee/traditional-websphere-application-server-virtual-machines.md).
+A less automated, but still accelerated, option is to skip the steps of installing Java Development Kit (JDK) and WebSphere on the operating system by using a preconfigured Red Hat Linux base image.
+You can find these offers in Azure Marketplace by using a [query for "WebSphere Application Server image 9.0.5.x"](https://aka.ms/was-vm-base-images).

 ## Prerequisites

 - [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]
-- [Install Azure CLI version 2.46.0 or higher](/cli/azure/install-azure-cli) to run Azure CLI commands.
+- [Install Azure CLI version 2.46.0 or later](/cli/azure/install-azure-cli) to run Azure CLI commands.
-  - This article provides instructions for invoking Azure CLI commands on Windows PowerShell or UNIX Bash, but either way, you must install Azure CLI.
+  - This article provides instructions for invoking Azure CLI commands on Windows PowerShell or UNIX Bash, but either way, you must install the Azure CLI.
   - When you're prompted, install Azure CLI extensions on first use.
-For more information about extensions, see [Use extensions with Azure CLI](/cli/azure/azure-cli-extensions-overview).
+For more information about extensions, see [Use and manage extensions with the Azure CLI](/cli/azure/azure-cli-extensions-overview).
   - Run [az version](/cli/azure/reference-index?#az-version) to find the version and dependent libraries that are installed.
 To upgrade to the latest version, run [az upgrade](/cli/azure/reference-index?#az-upgrade).
 - You must have an IBMid.
 If you don't have one, create an IBM account at [Log in to IBM](https://myibm.ibm.com/dashboard/) and select **Create an IBMid**.
 Make note of your IBMid password and email.

-   - If you plan to use Version 8.5.5 of IBM WebSphere Application Server Network deployment, this IBMid must be entitled to use that version of the software.
+  If you plan to use Version 8.5.5 of IBM WebSphere Application Server Network deployment, this IBMid must be entitled to use that version of the software.
 To learn about entitlements, ask the primary or secondary contacts for your IBM Passport Advantage site to grant you access or follow steps at [IBM eCustomer Care](https://ibm.biz/IBMidEntitlement).

 ## Prepare the environment